UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-09-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the eighth week of school!
 I hope all of your midterms are going well.
 This Wednesday, we have an ECE combined First year night at 5:00 PM.
-Please spread the word to the first years you know and have a great week!
+Please share the news with your first year friends and have a great week!
 <br/>

 ### Highlights: